 Data science and artificial intelligence

-We use massive data systems (e.g. machine vision systems, sensors or electronic feeders) and artificial intelligence tools for monitoring, phenotyping and prediction in production systems and in the framework of breeding programs.
+We use big data systems (for example, computer vision systems, sensors or electronic feeders) and artificial intelligence tools for monitoring, phenotyping and prediction in production systems and within the framework of improvement programs.